TheRedDeveloper/danceflow/test/suite/commands/search.md

 - .search { re: "o", direction: -1, shift: "extend", $expect: /^no selections remain$/ }

-When extending, Dance should not wrap around document edges to find "d**o**g".
+When extending, Danceflow should not wrap around document edges to find "d**o**g".
 "br**o**wn" is not considered at all.
 No-op due to no selections remaining.

 ```